geoffreypi/strand-game/docs/design-v2.md

 10. **Visual feedback:** How to show temperature, heat capacity, conformational states?

 **Protein Folding:**
-1. **Folding mechanism:** Automatic based on sequence?
-Player-controlled?
+1. **Folding simulation:** How do competing forces from different amino acids resolve?
+Physics-based?
 Energy minimization?
-2. **Folding rules:** What determines which amino acid sequences fold into which shapes?
+2. **Folding speed:** Does folding happen instantly, or animate over time?
+3. **Moment of inertia calculation:** How do we compute this for determining expand vs. compact direction?
+4. **Force strength:** How strong is each amino acid's preference?
+Do they have different strengths?
+5. **Conflict resolution:** What if amino acids want contradictory bends? (e.g., E60 next to C60)
-3. **No self-overlap:** How do we enforce and visualize this constraint?
+6. **No self-overlap:** How do we enforce this during folding?
+Block invalid folds?
+Force resolution?
-4. **Stability:** Can proteins unfold?
-Do they need to maintain shape?
-5. **Shape recognition:** How do proteins recognize and interact with complementary shapes?
+7. **Stability:** Are folds permanent once formed?
+Can proteins refold?
+Unfold under stress?
+8. **Visual feedback:** How do we show folding in progress, forces, conflicts?
+9. **Player control:** Can players manually adjust folds, or is it purely deterministic?
+10. **DNA binding:** When multiple Bind-X amino acids exist, how do they collectively recognize sequences?
+11. **Curl mechanics:** How much does CRL bend DNA/RNA?
+Fixed angle or variable?

 **Protein-as-Machine Mechanics:**
 1. **Interaction range:** How do folded proteins detect and act on molecules?